publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch10/m__us_usc_t19_s2083.md

     The Commissioner of Customs, after consultation with the Committees—

-        (1) shall, within 60 days after August 20, 1990, prepare a list of those provisions of the trade, customs, and illegal drug control laws of the United States for which the United States Customs Service has enforcement responsibility and to which the reports required under subsection (a) of this section will apply; and
+        (1) shall, within 60 days after August 20, 1990, prepare a list of those provisions of the trade, customs, and illegal drug control laws of the United States for which the United States Customs Service has enforcement responsibility and to which the reports required under subsection (a) will apply; and

         (2) may from time-to-time amend the listing developed under paragraph (1).

     (c) __Enforcement strategy__

-    Within 90 days after submitting a report under subsection (a) of this section for any fiscal year, the Commissioner of Customs shall—
+    Within 90 days after submitting a report under subsection (a) for any fiscal year, the Commissioner of Customs shall—

         (1) develop a nationally uniform enforcement strategy for dealing during that year with the violations estimated in the report; and